 Unfortunately, it’s fairly easy to set up a charity, and fundraisers can legally keep most of the money donated to the cause.
 Not to mention the scammers who are out there to take your money.
 Before you donate, find out whether the charity is legitimate.
 You should also find out how your money will be spent.

 You can start your research at Give or Charity Navigator.
 These organizations research charitable organizations to find out how they use the funds they receive – how much actually goes to the people in need versus other expenses.

 Here are some tips to help in your research:

-- When donating non-cash items such as food, clothing, furniture, etc, You will need an itemized list of the items you donated and the total value Most charities will ask you to value your own items.
+- When donating non-cash items such as food, clothing, furniture, etc, you will need an itemized list of the items you donated and the total value.
+Most charities will ask you to value your own items.

 Make sure you get a receipt for your donations with the charity’s information on it.

 Do your research and chose the organization(s) wisely.
 This is a great way to help out others who are less fortunate than you during this season of giving.